LanSchool: Acquisitions

 LanSchool was acquired by Stoneware in 2011.
 In September 2012, Lenovo announced the acquisition of Stoneware which was completed on December 26, 2012.

 Security

-There have been cases of students being able to exploit the LanSchool software to bypass restrictions, and in some cases take control of other student computers.
+There have been cases of students being able to exploit the LanSchool software to bypass restrictions, and in some cases take control of other students' computers.
 A 2006 post on CompSci.ca details the packet structure of older versions of the software, and claims there was no encryption or similar precautions.
-This issue was confirmed to have been caught and fixed in the same post the following year.
+This issue was confirmed to have been caught and fixed in the following year.

 Features

 The program has multiple features, including thumbnail view, whitelisting and blacklisting websites, keystroke monitoring and screen broadcasting.
-The program also allows the teacher to access the camera and microphone, as well as internet history.
+The program also allows the teacher to access the camera, microphone, and internet history.